npnilay/npnilay/README.md

 # 👋 Hi, I’m @Nilay Pandey.
  - I am a senior year student of BTech(Bachelor's of Technology).
  - Noida Institute of Engineering and Technology, Greater Noida.
- - Seeking for Entry level position into software developer or Web developer role.
+ - Seeking for Entry level position into software developer or AI/ML Engineer.
 # 👀 I’m interested in ...
  - Software Development
  - Web Development